devu-org/devu/README.md

-# Devu — The Open-Source Developer University
+# The Open-Source Developer University

 **No tutorials.
 No shortcuts.
 Build real projects, submit your work, and get peer-reviewed.**